A Deep Space Sparkle Lesson

 We created various images of a variety of animals in our Fall 2 Session: Animal in Art.
-Of all the projects we did, my favorite one had to be the Bear Hug collage that one group of conscientious 6 and 7-year-old artists made over the course of three classes.
+Of all the projects we did, my favorite one had to be the mixed-media woodland collages that one group of conscientious 6 and 7-year-old artists made, using a lesson from the Deep Space Sparkle art curriculum.

 In preparation for this project the artists made a large batch of painted papers inspired by the colors and textures found in nature.
 The goal of this project was to create a wooded landscape with appropriate animal wildlife.
 Our process began by looking closely at the work of Katharine McEwen in the children's book, Bear Hug.
 We talked more about the illustrators uses of line, pattern and shape.
 There was a brief discussion about perspective, overlapping layers, and ways to try and convey depth in their work, but since that is such a difficult concept for artists of that age, I did not spend a lot of time on the topic.
 I simply sketched several layout ideas on the white board for them to use as inspiration.